kolbyboyd/Exploration-Of-Tensorflow-X-Keras-Model-Performance-Utilizing-Cifar-10-Deep-Learning-Techniques/README.md

 print(class_report)
 ````

-## Finally, evaluate the model on testing data.
 ## Model Evaluation on Test Data

 #### This code section evaluates the trained model on the testing data and prints out the test loss and accuracy.